 As Fred Schuneman rightly put it, “Workplace culture is to an organization what personality is to an individual”.
 It has become a critical evaluation factor for organizations, especially from an employee’s perspective.
 A recent study showed that company culture is an important factor for 46% of job seekers.
 Many companies look to present their culture to the outside world with the help of various media, such as social networking sites and advertisements, as happy employees mean happy customers.

 Having a positive work culture is an invaluable asset for an organization.
-But it is important to monitor and maintain the environment to ensure that the
+But it is important to monitor and maintain the environment to ensure that the employees contribute their best and are also doing well mentally and physically.
+It has a positive impact on many aspects of an organization, such as

 Leaders in a strong company culture know their people and what they require individually in terms of job flexibility, time off, and benefits.
 Managers aid team members in developing their skills, whether that means a promotion, performance incentives, or constructive feedback.